shreyasthiagaraj/docs.blockstack/_ios/tutorial.md

 ## Build the hello-blockstack-ios

-Now, you build an iOS application that can access and run your Blockstack web application on a mobile device.
+Now, you build an iOS application that can work with your Blockstack web application on a mobile device.

 ### Create an XCode Project

-This tutorial uses XCode 9.3, you can use another version but be aware that some menu items and therefore these procedures may be differœent on your version.
+This tutorial uses XCode 11.1, you can use another version but be aware that some menu items and therefore these procedures may be differœent on your version.

 1. Launch the XCode interface.